 Doctors and scientists are always looking for better ways to care for people with cancer.
-To do this, they are constantly creating and studying new drugs.
-Also, they are looking for new ways to use existing drugs.
+To do this, they create and study new drugs.
+They also look for new ways to use drugs that are already available.

 A drug goes from being an idea in the lab to something that a doctor prescribes.
-To do this, it must go through an extensive development and approval process to make sure it effectively treats cancer.
-Also, it must be safe for people to take.
+To do this, it must go through a long development and approval process.
+During this process, researchers make sure the drug is safe for people to take and effectively treats cancer.
 This process often takes many years and significant resources.
-However, depending on the drug, the actual amount of time and money required varies.
+But the actual amount of time and money needed depends on the drug.

-The discovery of new cancer drugs happens in a variety of ways.
+The discovery of new cancer drugs can happen in different ways:

 Accidental discovery.
 In the early 1940s, an explosion exposed sailors to poisonous mustard gas.
-Doctors observed that these sailors developed low white blood cell counts.
-As a result, they began using nitrogen mustard (mechlorethamine [Mustargen]) to treat Hodgkin lymphoma.
+Doctors found that these sailors had low white blood cell counts.
+So they began using nitrogen mustard, or mechlorethamine (Mustargen) to treat Hodgkin lymphoma.
 This is a cancer of the lymphatic system involving the white blood cells.
 Nitrogen mustard is still a cancer treatment used today.
-Accidental discoveries such as this are rare, though.
+But accidental discoveries such as this are rare.

 Testing plants, fungi, and animals.
-Paclitaxel (Taxol) treats several types of cancer and was first found in the bark of the Pacific Yew tree.
+Paclitaxel (Taxol) treats several types of cancer.
+This was first found in the bark of the Pacific yew tree.
 More recently, a primitive animal called a sea sponge was used to create the drug eribulin (Halaven).
 The National Cancer Institute (NCI) has samples of thousands of plants, marine organisms, bacteria, and fungi.
-They were collected from around the world in the hopes of finding new cancer treatments.
+These are collected from around the world in the hopes of finding new cancer treatments.

 Understanding the chemical structure of a drug target.
 Scientists may use computers to mimic how a potential drug interacts with its target.
-This is similar to fitting two puzzle pieces together.
-Using details from the computer models, researchers can then design chemical compounds that interact with the specific drug target.
+This is similar to fitting 2 puzzle pieces together.
+Researchers can then make chemical compounds that interact with the specific drug target.

-Once drugs are created, researchers test them on human tumor cells in the lab to see if they stop the growth of cancer cells.
-Next, they test the drug in animals to confirm it is still effective at treating cancer.
-Researchers test the drug in two or more animal species.
-Testing in animals helps researchers learn how the body uses the new drug.
-Also, it shows what side effects the drug may cause and what dose of the drug to use in human research trials.
+After drugs are created, researchers test them on human tumor cells in the lab.
+They see if the drugs stop the growth of cancer cells.
+Next, they test the drug in animals to find out if it is still effective at treating cancer.
+Researchers test the drug in 2 or more animal species.
+They learn how the body uses the new drug.
+They also learn what side effects the drug may cause and what dose of the drug to test in people.

 Drug developers and sponsors

 The U.S. Food and Drug Administration (FDA) does not develop or test drugs.
-Instead, drug companies work to discover and test new drugs.
-Other organizations also do this, such as university medical centers and some government agencies (for example, the NCI).
+Instead, medical research universities, government agencies such as the NCI, and drug companies find and test new drugs.
 The sponsor is the group that develops a drug.
-It conducts the research needed for the FDA to approve the drug.
+It does the research needed for the FDA to approve the drug.

 Before new drugs are tested in people, the sponsor must submit an Investigational New Drug (IND) application to the FDA.
-The IND provides important information about the research already done and future research plans, such as:
+The IND provides information about past and future research plans, such as:

-Preclinical studies done in the laboratory and in animals
+Preclinical studies done in the lab and in animals

 Plans for clinical trials in people